Learn to Sail

 Get Involved: Family and Volunteer Contributions

 We welcome support from the families and friends of trainees, as well as club volunteers.
-Examples include assisting with rigging dinghies, preparing and driving support boats, assisting with junior training, or helping in the canteen during lunch.
+Examples include assisting with rigging dinghies, preparing and driving support boats, assisting with junior training, or helping in the canteen.